usama-asghar1/RecipeLibrary/README.md

 A full-stack app that allows the user to create their own recipes, store them, and delete them.
 This app makes use of Node.js as the backend to store these recipes.

-For this project, we were asked to build a fully-functional back-end that can perform all the CRUD operations on recipe data.
+For this project, I built a fully-functional back-end that can perform all the CRUD operations on recipe data.
 This involved creating a router to handle requests and responses, and created endpoints for all CRUD operations.
 These endpoints were tested using Thunder Client and served as responses to HTTP requests.
 I also created helper functions that interact with a recipes collection and manipulated the data stored in a JSON file.
 Finally, I imported these helper functions into the app.js file and connected them to the API endpoints.
 I then hooked up the backend functionality to the frontend.

 ## Installation and Setup Instructions